The Geometric Unitary Kudla Conjecture

-We now outline the proof.
-The bulk of the argument establishes~\fref{Theorem}{mainthm:convergence}; \fref{Theorem}{mainthm:kudla_conjecture} then follows by verifying that the Kudla generating series satisfies the hypotheses of~\fref{Theorem}{mainthm:convergence}, as we explain at the end of this outline.
+We now outline the proofs of our results.
+The bulk of the argument establishes \fref{Theorem}{mainthm:convergence}; \fref{Theorem}{mainthm:kudla_conjecture} then follows by verifying that the Kudla generating series satisfies the hypotheses of \fref{Theorem}{mainthm:convergence}, as we explain at the end of this outline.

-Writing~$\tau_1$, $z$, $w$, and~$\tau_2$ for the block entries of~$\tau$ as in~\eqref{eq:HSg_decomposition}, a symmetric formal Fourier--Jacobi series is built from genuine Hermitian Jacobi forms, which are functions in~$\tau_1$, $z$, and~$w$, but the series in~$\tau_2$ is a priori only formal.
+Writing~$\tau_1$, $z$, $w$, and~$\tau_2$ for the block entries of~$\tau$ as in~\eqref{eq:HSg_decomposition}, a symmetric formal Fourier--Jacobi series is built from genuine Hermitian Hilbert--Jacobi forms, which are functions in~$\tau_1$, $z$, and~$w$, while the series in~$\tau_2$ is a priori only formal.
 The core of our argument shows that it converges absolutely and locally uniformly.
-Once convergence is established, full modularity follows from \fref{Proposition}{prop:siegel_and_klingen_parabolics_generate}, which asserts that the stabilizers of the symmetry condition~\eqref{eq:fourier_coefficient_symmetry} and of the Fourier--Jacobi expansion together generate~$\SU{g,g}(\ZZ)$.
-Its proof invokes a $\rmK$\nbd{}theoretic consideration which is by now classical and can be found in a textbook by Hahn-O'Meara~\cite{hahn-omeara-1989}.
+Once convergence is established, full modularity follows from \fref{Proposition}{prop:siegel_and_klingen_parabolics_generate}, which asserts that the stabilizers of the symmetry condition~\eqref{eq:hermitian_fourier_coefficient_symmetry} and of the Fourier--Jacobi expansion together generate~$\SU{g,g}(\cOF)$.
+Its proof invokes a $\rmK$\nbd{}theoretic consideration which is by now classical and can be found in a textbook by Hahn--O'Meara~\cite{hahn-omeara-1989}.
 Furthermore, arguments that carry over from the Siegel modular setting reduce the vector-valued case to the scalar-valued one.
-We therefore focus on trivial types, for which the convergence proof requires two kinds of input.
-First, an algebraicity result for formal Fourier--Jacobi series over the graded ring of modular forms, and second, quantitative bounds on the Fourier coefficients of Jacobi forms.
+We therefore focus on trivial arithmetic types, for which the convergence proof requires two kinds of input.
+First, an algebraicity result for formal Fourier--Jacobi series over the graded ring of Hilbert modular forms, and second, quantitative bounds on the Fourier coefficients of Hilbert--Jacobi forms.